Other Ways to Give

 Our Legacy Society members are a group of special people who have made a lifelong commitment to FLT by including it in their estate plans.
 They understand the importance of land conservation and want to do something that will make a real, lasting difference in this region.
 As a member of this group, you will have made an important decision to include FLT in your plans.
 Your commitment will have lasting rewards for generations to come.

-Please call the Land Trust office at 413-625-9151 and ask to speak to the Executive Director, Rich Hubbard or Development Director, Mary Lynn Sabourin.
+Please call the Land Trust office at 413-625-9151 and ask to speak to the Executive Director, Thomas Curren or Director of Philanthropy, Mary Lynn Sabourin.

 The Franklin Land Trust is a 501(c)3 nonprofit organization tax ID#22-2744488.